 However, even if you decide you want an e-wallet, you then, of course, have to decide which one to pick.

 Each one has been around for about two decades, with Skrill (formerly Moneybookers) launched in 2001, Neteller in 1999.

-Are you ready for Neteller vs. Skrill?
-Here, we sum up the pros and cons of the two to help you decide.
+So, time for a Neteller vs. Skrill comparison.
+Below we sum up the pros and cons of the two to help you decide.